tiadal/freeopengym.com/README.md

 - Pages:
 -- The home-page must contain a picture, a title, a subtitle and up to two different calls to actions above the fold.
 Below the fold a description of the app, mission/vision and some events as examples.
 -- Search page must contain a search form.
--- Event list page should contain a list of events according to user' search.
+-- Event list page should contain a list of classes according to user' search.
--- Event pages should contain information about the event.
+-- Event pages should contain information about the event and the related classes.
 -- User pages should contain information about the user.
 - FAQ section
 - Footer contains links to events categories, mission/vision, logo and name and copyright notice.